"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches

-\textbf{Margin metric} is the minimum distance to the decision boundary.
-A large margin can tolerate severe data corruption and large perturbation in the input sample.
-In equation~(\ref{eq:0}), a sample with the feature embedding $\vec{X}$ belonging to label $i$ needs to have largest output probability of the model that needs to satisfy
+\textbf{Margin metric} is the minimum distance to the decision boundary that is often interpreted as a prediction's robustness.
+A large margin can tolerate severe data corruption and large perturbations in the input sample.
+In equation~(\ref{eq:0}), a sample with the feature embedding $\vec{X}$ belonging to label $i$ needs to have the largest output probability of the model that needs to satisfy